How to get a business loan: the ultimate guide to searching and applying

 Unsecured business loans

 No prizes for guessing how unsecured business loans contrast from secured business loans, because the simple difference is that unsecured loans require… well, no security.
 That could be a major plus for business owners who aren’t comfortable with using their own homes, cars or even the business itself as collateral against the loan.
 The downside is that lenders view these to be riskier loans, which is why interest rates tend to be higher than with secured business loans.
+They also tend to have lower maximum lending limits, with options ranging from $5,000 or $10,000 business loans, up to around $500,000.
+If you need more than that, you'll likely need something to use as security.

 Equipment finance business loans